-Member of the Strategic Planning Committee (with effect 2015)
+Member of the Audit Committee

 Mr Cox joined Steamships as a Manager in 1992, rising to become Managing Director from 2004-2012.
-He has extensive experience in the PNG business environment.
-He is also a Director of Telikom PNG Ltd, Australia Pacific Technical College and MBA International Hospitality.
+He has extensive experience in the Asia-Pacific business environment.
+He is also a Director of Charles Parsons (Holdings) Pty Ltd, Australia Pacific Technical College, Croesus Re SPC Ltd and holds a MBA in International Hospitality and BSc (Hons) in Accounting & Business Management.